Back

 View source

-Players believe a greater share of the revenue generated by the Grand Slam tournaments should be allocated as prize money.
-The 15-minute limit is meant to symbolize the 15% of revenue the French Open currently offers.
+The protest is based on the belief among players that a greater share of the revenue generated by Grand Slam tournaments should be paid out as prize money.

-Novak Djokovic, who has regularly spoken out on behalf of players' rights, did not take part in the action but supported the principle behind it.
+Novak Djokovic, who has a history of speaking publicly on behalf of players' rights, did not participate in the action.
+However, he has stated support for the principle behind the protest.